Strength reduction

 *Controls

-: Per default, numgeo uses adaptive tolerances for the strength reduction.
-Deviating from the default values given in Section Convergence criteria numgeo uses the following tolerances:
+: Per default, numgeo uses tolerances for the strength reduction that deviate the default values given in Section Convergence criteria:

 dof | \(\epsilon^{d}\) | \(\epsilon^e\) | \(\epsilon^{r}\) | \(\epsilon^{\Delta d}\) | \(\epsilon^{\Delta e}\) | \(r^\epsilon\) |